Neo Universe/Finale

 "Neo Universe/Finale" is the twentieth single by L'Arc-en-Ciel. this Double A-side single was released on January 19, 2000, as the second single from the band's eighth studio album, Real (2000).
 It debuted at number 1 on the Oricon chart and sold 1,103,880 copies, as certified by the RIAJ.
 "Finale" was used as the theme song of Ringu 0: Birthday.
-The third track is an instrumental song called "hole" which also featured in Ringu 0: Birthday during the opening sequence, and the fourth is a remix version of the song "Trick" from the band's seventh studio album Ray.
+The third track is an instrumental song called "hole" which also featured in Ringu 0 during the opening sequence, and the fourth is a remix version of the song "Trick" from the band's seventh studio album Ray.

 Background

 This is the band's first single in about 3 months since the band's previous work "Love Flies".
 This is the band's first double A-side single since their major debut in 1994, and their second in total, including the band's indie releases.
-It is also the only single that includes songs written or composed by each of the four members.
+It is also the only single that includes songs written or composed by each of the four members. the inclusion of "Finale" and "hole" in Ringu 0 also the first music collaboration between Sony Music Entertainment Japan (SMEJ) and Kadokawa Shoten Publishing, for almost 7 years since the release of the soundtrack of Rex: A Dinosaur's Story on July 1, 1993.